ClementTsang/brainfC/README.md

 # Demo

-*TODO: Insert demo using github pages*
+An online demo can be seen [here](https://clementtsang.github.io/brainfC/).

 ## Contribution
 If you spot a bug/typo/issue and/or want to contribute, let me know.